reubenharry/stochastic-memoization/README.md

 > "The core idea of this library is that instead of writing recursive functions on a recursive datatype, we prefer to write non-recursive functions on a related, non-recursive datatype we call the "base functor"."

-In our case, the "base functor" is `NonRecursiveTree String`, and the recursive type is going to vary, depending on whether we want to produce a tree, a partially complete tree, a probability distribution over trees, and so on.
+In our case, the "base functor" is `NonRecursiveTree Word`, (where `Word` is currently just set to be a synonym for the type `String`) and the recursive type is going to vary, depending on whether we want to produce a tree, a partially complete tree, a probability distribution over trees, and so on.

 ## Step 2: Unfolding a tree

-We want to make a tree of type `RecursiveTree String`, by starting with a seed.
+The first thing we want to do is to make a tree of type `RecursiveTree Word`, by starting with a seed.
 Let's say that the seed is of type `CAT` (for "category"), defined as:

 ```haskell
 data CAT = S' | NP' | VP' | A' | N' | DET' | COP' | V'